EdJoPaTo/website-stalker-example/cloud/shelly/shelly-api-docs/gen2-changelog.md

 [1.7.5] 2026-03-12
 ----------

-note

-Firmware version `1.7.5` is being rolled out in phases, not all devices will receive the update immediately.

 ### Added ###

 * Introduce [Secure provisioning](/gen2/ComponentsAndServices/Sys#secure-provisioning) - automatically disable open AP & BLE RPC once device provisioning is complete

 [1.7.4] 2026-01-27
 ----------

-note

-Firmware version `1.7.4` is being rolled out in phases, not all devices will receive the update immediately.

 ### Fixed ###